 Some ideas how you can help:

-- Triage open issues, which means: read the report; ask the issue requester to provide missing information and to try with the latest development version; ensure there is a minimal example; ensure the issue-reporter followed all steps in When Things Go Wrong and Make sure everything is packaged.
-If you are able reproduce the problem and track down the bug, this would be a great help for the core-developers.
+Triage open issues, which means: read the report; ask the issue requester to provide missing information and to try with the latest development version; ensure there is a minimal example; ensure the issue-reporter followed all steps in When Things Go Wrong.
+If you are able reproduce the problem and track down the bug, this would be a great help for the core developers.

 Thank you very much!